Tutorial 10: Storing & Retrieving Data

 In-Class Exercises

 You will discuss these exercises in class with your peers in small groups and with your tutor.
-These exercises build from the exercises you have prepared above, you will get the most value from the class if you have completed those above before coming to class.
+These exercises build from the exercises you have prepared above.
+You will get the most value from the class if you have completed those above before coming to class.

 Quarto renders your document in a fresh R session.
 If you opened a DuckDB connection in the Console (or earlier chunk) and leave it open, that session may lock the .duckdb file, causing errors like “database is locked” or “unable to open database file.”